-"Abnormal psychology is devoted to the study of mental, emotional, and behavioural aberrations.
-It is the branch of psychology concerned with research into the classification, causation, diagnosis, prevention, and treatment of psychological disorders or psychopathology."
-(Arnold Lazarus and Andrew Colman.)
+Today, abnormal psychology is defined as the branch of psychology devoted to the study of mental, emotional, and behavioral aberrations.
+It focuses on the classification, causation, diagnosis, prevention, and treatment of psychological disorders (Arnold Lazarus and Andrew Colman).
+However, the term has sparked significant debate in recent years.

 In their award winning book 'Psychology, Mental Health and Distress,' John Cromby, David Harper, Paula Reavey outline a number of compelling reasons why they chose not to state that their book was about 'abnormal psychology.'
 For instance, the authors note that: